-We come from across the United States and around the world, bringing unique dreams and hopes, pasts and passions, to gather on a campus 25 miles west of Chicago.
+We come from across the United States and around the world—bringing unique dreams and hopes, pasts and passions—to gather on a campus 25 miles west of Chicago.
 We’re drawn by a common faith.
 We’re bound together by a covenant.
 We’re devoted to a common cause: to discover more of what it means to truly live for Christ and His kingdom.

-it all—draws us out of ourselves.
+That aspect of faith—God behind it all—draws us out of ourselves.
 It makes us yearn to experience more of His kingdom.
-Consequently, over 1,000 Wheaton students volunteer through the Office of Christian Outreach each year, and others get plugged into local ministries, worship teams, and small groups.
+This is why over 1,000 Wheaton students volunteer through the Office of Christian Outreach each year, and others get plugged into local ministries, worship teams, and small groups.
 Scores of students travel abroad annually to serve.
-And that doesn’t count the dynamic chapels or prayer time in class as professors get to know more than your test scores.
+And that doesn’t count the dynamic chapels or prayer time in class as professors get to know more than your grades.

 A community of grace

 We seek an environment characterized by God-honoring relationships.
 To foster this Christ-centered community, we strive to embody the values of unity and diversity, listening and communication, the nurturing of expertise and learning, and careful stewardship and accountability as defined and supported by the scripture.